pytorch/serve/model-archiver/PyPiDescription.rst

 Use the Torch Model Archiver CLI to start create a ``.mar`` file.

 Torch Model Archiver is part of `TS <https://pypi.org/project/torchserve/>`__.
-However,you can install Torch Model Archiver stand alone.
+However, you can install Torch Model Archiver stand alone.

 Detailed documentation and examples are provided in the `README
 <https://github.com/pytorch/serve/model-archiver/README.md>`__.